Foto: Hannah Nguyen

 Foto: Mira Pritika Magnussen

-New Forms of Sustainable Management- Due Diligence and Digitalization in Sustainable Supply Chains
+New Forms of Sustainable Management - Due Diligence and Digitalization & AI Solutions

 With the growing global integration of companies, their area of responsibility for the ecological, social, and human rights impacts associated with their activities are part of discussions in societies and politics.
 Transparency, traceability, and compliance with sustainability standards are requirements that investors, consumers, supervisory authorities, and environmental and human rights groups demand in the form of corporate due diligence reporting.
 For example, consumers and consumer associations are increasingly demanding information about the conditions under which goods are manufactured.
 Production conditions thus become part of the product quality.